UWM-Libraries/waml-openindexmaps-workshop/exercise-optional.md

-# Exercise 2: Create a point index map from a spreadsheet containing coordinates
+# Optional Exercise: Create a point index map from a spreadsheet containing coordinates

 Many collections of historical aerial photos have not been fully georeferenced, but there may exist rough latitude/longitude coordinates for each photo.
 In this exercise, we'll take a spreadsheet containing coordinates and turn it into a point-based index map.